WA Aboriginal Sports Council (WAASC)

 - Leadership attributes and advocacy skills.

-- Ability to work effectively as part of a strategically focused team.
+- Ability to work effectively as part of a strategically focussed team.

-5.3 The DSR Director General will engage with Aboriginal people in determining the membership.
+5.3 Sport and Recreation will engage with Aboriginal people in determining the membership.

-5.4 The ASCSFG will comprise up to eight members, including the Chair.
+5.4 The WAASC will comprise up to nine members, including the Chair.

-5.5 Not less than five members will be Aboriginal.
+5.5 Not less than six members will be Aboriginal.

-5.6 Up to three members will be DSR personnel.
+5.6 Up to three members will be Sport and Recreation personnel.

 6.1 The interim working group will review membership 12 months from when it first convenes.

-6.2 If a member resigns within that period, a replacement will be appointed by agreement of group members for the remainder of the term.
+6.2 If a member resigns within that period or a vacancy occurs for any other reason, a replacement will be appointed by agreement of group members for the remainder of the term.

 7.1 The Chair will be elected by the members at its first meeting.